google-site-verification: google97197d2cda59094f.html ;

 Hahndorf Tours

 • Last day of the road trip today.
 Have a sleep in if you need it.
 There are a range of activities to entertain you today.
-Golfers should head to the Stirling Golf Club.
-Shoppers might want to check out the towns of Verdun, Bridgewater, Aldgate and Stirling.
+Golfers should head to one of my favourite local courses the very picturesque Mount Lofty Golf Club.
+If you can get on it Mt Osmond Golf Club is a great course and has some spectacular views over the city.
+Shoppers might want to check out the nearby towns of Verdun (Maximilians Restaurant an Adelaide Hills icon since the 1970's would be a lunch to remember), Bridgewater, Aldgate and Stirling.
 Gardeners should head to the Mount Lofty Botanical Garden.
 Others will want to see kangaroos and cuddle koalas at Cleland Conservation Park.
 There are plenty of opportunities for scenic walks in all of these destinations.
 For lunch you might want to find a little bakery or cafe somewhere along the way.
-Finish up at Mount Lofty summit to take in the views of Adelaide before you head down to drop the car off and start your week of festivities.
+Finish up at Mount Lofty summit to take in the views of Adelaide before you head down to drop the car off and start the party.

-• If this trip has left you wanting to see more of "SA Great" have a look at the next two trips which you could do after you're finished with the Festivals.
+• If this trip has left you wanting more of "SA Great" have a look at the next two trips.

 Adelaide Tours 2